Prohelion/prohelion.github.io/docs/Battery_Management_System/48V_BMU_User_Manual/20_Connectors.md

 ## Connector Viewing Direction

-All connector diagrams in this document assume that the end-user is viewing the connector receptable from the rear.
+All connector diagrams in this document assume that the end-user is viewing the connector receptacle from the rear.
 The pin numbering in the connector diagrams is in alignment with the pin numbering specified in the datasheet of each connector type.

 ![Figure 4: Connector Viewing Direction](images/image4.png)